enviodev/docs/blog/2023-11-29-envio-community-update-4.md

 **Changes:**

 - **Breaking change**: table names now use the same casing as the "@entity" definition in schema.graphql.
-For Javascript and Typescript projects, the entity property on the handler context now also matches the case of the "@entity" definition.
+For JavaScript and TypeScript projects, the entity property on the handler context now also matches the case of the "@entity" definition.
 - Using Viem for parsing event arguments.
 - Significantly improved HyperSync performance.
 - Added HyperSync support for Goerli testnet and Gnosis.